For Students and Parents

 Turn left and immediately bear right.

-The Concert Hall is the first driveway on the right and the Main House is the second driveway on right.
+The Concert Hall is the first driveway on the right and the Main House entrance is the second driveway on right.
+Please enter here to check-in.
+There will be signs to indicate the entrance.

 STUDENTS ARRIVING BY TRAIN

 Amtrak trains travel from New York, NY and Montreal, Canada.
-Find more ticket information on the Amtrak website (www.amtrak.com).
+Find more ticket information on the Amtrack website (www.amtrak.com).

 STUDENTS ARRIVING BY AIR